 There is a great number of reasons as to why a mission statement is important.
 Without any ado, let us have a look at the benefits of having one for your gym business or having a personal trainer mission statement.
 We will also learn about some essential pointers to keep in mind before crafting a fitness mission statement.

 Mission statements define a company's essential identity and provide a foundation for all employees to make decisions.
 If we talk specifically about the gym business, a fitness mission statement helps to build a gym’s brand and promote unity among those who support or work for it.
-The fitness mission statement is one of the essential and most convenient methods to convey your gym's identity to others, and it also distinguishes your gym from rival clubs.
+The fitness mission statement is one of the essential and most convenient methods to convey your gym's identity to others, and it also distinguishes your gym from rival studios.

 Many individuals use a company's mission statement to choose whether or not they wish to apply for a job.
 People are more likely to become involved with a gym that has a strong fitness mission statement that they can relate to.
 Like-minded people with similar aims can naturally collaborate on collective goals that are important to them owing to mission statements.